 I love your living room and that (BM) Smoky Green colour, it's my new favourite blue/green!

-That said, there's nothing wrong with installing them in a chevron pattern, you'll still have a white, accent-tile-free, backsplash that will work with any colour.
-Since you are going for a slab profile door which is more contemporary, I might consider a non-traditional subway tile in a longer length similar to this image (below):
+I think it's a great idea to install your backsplash in a herringbone pattern and since you are going for a slab profile door which is more contemporary, I might consider a non-traditional subway tile in a longer length similar to this image (below):

 Regarding the countertop, I haven't seen the Bianca Luna sample but if it's as creamy as it looks on-line I would go for the black/gray countertop instead.
 Black would have been my second choice after a white countertop.